 Sibiu Jazz Festival

-For jazz lovers we have Sibiu Jazz Festival.
-Usually taking place in late May, Sibiu Jazz Festival brings together big jazz artists in Europe and Romania.
 Plus, it gives you a great excuse to visit one of the most popular and beautiful cities in the country, if you haven’t done so already.
 It’s also one of the oldest festivals in Romania: 2017 will mark its 46th edition!

 If you want to find our more about it, check out its official website.

 These would be the best music festivals in Romania.
-The best thing about them is that they all happen in a relatively short timespan, so if you plan your journey carefully, you can mark them all on your list this year – and see an important slice of Romania while doing so!
+The best thing about them is that they all happen in a relatively short timespan, so if you plan your journey carefully, you can mark them all on your list this year – and see an important part of Romania while doing so!